 How does tax lien investing work?

-Tax lien investing is quite different from the traditional stock market or bond investing.
+Tax lien investing is quite different from traditional stock market or bond investing.
 There are several steps involved in tax lien investing which are as follows:

 1. The local municipality creates a Tax Lien Certificate:–